regovez/MultiAgentDocAnalyzer/README.md

+📋 Multi Agent Doc Analyzer PoC
-📋 Strategic Intelligence PoC: Executive Narrative Generator This application is a Contextual Intelligence Proof of Concept designed to transform raw document submissions into high-impact strategic reports.
-It uses a multi-agent AI system to analyze PDFs, conduct structured interviews, and synthesize findings into an executive PowerPoint presentation.
+This application is a Proof of Concept designed to transform raw document submissions into high-impact strategic reports.
+It uses a multi-agent AI system to analyze PDFs, conduct structured interviews and synthesize findings into an executive PowerPoint presentation.

 🚀 Workflow Overview
 Inbox: Approve pending documents.
 The Architect Agent reads the PDF to generate document-specific discovery questions.